 The current HPRL-Design: The absorber inlet and outlet are each on the same head side (as with the U-Design), but the areas are different in size.
 The return corridor in the HPRL-Design is precisely dimensioned in such a way that, on the one hand, there is no higher increase in pressure loss than with the saved, otherwise parallel return line next to and outside the solar area, but on the other hand, the flow speed of the water is increased in such a way that optimal degassing is achieved upwards rising air bubbles are torn down with it (in the case of a type of installation in which the ribbed solar hoses run vertically).
 This construction makes full use of the existing roof area up to the outermost edge (by eliminating the parallel return line) and is ideal for a hanging pitched roof installation, since the return does not have to be installed at the height of the roof ridge, but only at gutter height.
 This arrangement also shines with garden sheds or two pitched roofs one behind the other.
 Shorter distributors / collectors are supplied by us in just one piece due to an internal separation.
 Larger widths are made up of several parts for transport reasons.
 If you have special requests, please contact us or send us a sketch; we implement almost any solution.
 Read older post ...

-In connection with these previously mentioned SOLAR-RIPP ® word creations, there are not only personal copyrights but also registered industrial property rights at the German Patent and Trademark Office in Munich (10 2014 012 488.6, 30 2013 063 1633, 30 2015 003 352).
+In connection with the aforementioned SOLAR-RIPP ® word creations, there are personal copyrights and registered industrial property rights at the German Patent and Trademark Office in Munich (10 2014 012 488.6, 30 2013 063 1633, 30 2015 003 352) and at EUIPO, the European Union Intellectual Property Office in Alicante (018441763, 018443213).
 Any use of these word creations not authorized by us in writing does not constitute a trivial matter and can therefore result in considerable penal consequences and additional high follow-up costs with claims for damages.